 “Leon County is proud to host the 2016 AAU Cross Country National Championships”, said Leon County Administrator, Vincent S. Long.
 “For Leon County, hosting this national event demonstrates our commitment to providing exceptional facilities and services to our citizens and visitors alike.”

-The announcement was made jointly by AAU Athletics National Chair Charles Oliver, Leon County Division of Tourism Development (Visit Tallahassee) Director of Sports Brian Hickey and Leon County Parks and Recreation Director Leigh Davis.
+The announcement was made jointly by AAU Athletics National Chair Charles Oliver, Leon County Division of Tourism (Visit Tallahassee) Director of Sports Brian Hickey and Leon County Parks and Recreation Director Leigh Davis.

 “We were very impressed with the course at Apalachee Regional Park, the staff’s expertise and overall operation of the meet there,” Oliver said.
 “We are very excited about AAU athletes competing at Apalachee Regional Park.”